samuelgrootwassink/rt-event-tracker/LOG.md

 After some experimentation I figured out there were more types of xml feeds used by news websites, nameluy also rdf feeds.
 Therefore I am splitting the _parse_feed() into two for respectively rdf & rss

 At east the part for the rss feeds seems to work as well as the rdf xml feeds.
 Now acceptig that the NER is not a 100 percent but continuing on the common_entity_sets() method.

+## 12-03-2023

+Started fixing some issues and working on full test coverage.
+Still not completed due to new way of parsing feeds with different methods.
+Still need to create test coverage.